-- Spread by oral-fecal route, often through contamined food - Rarely may progress to fulminant liver failure - Acute hepatitis A can be diagnosed by serum IgM antibody testing - Symptoms usually persist for several weeks and gradually resolve with supportive care
+- · Spread by oral-fecal route, often through contaminated food - · Rarely may progress to fulminant liver failure - · Acute hepatitis A can be diagnosed by serum IgM antibody testing - Symptoms usually persist for several weeks and gradually resolve with supportive care

-Hepatitis B virus (HBV):
+Hepatitis B virus (HBV)

-- Frequently acquired at the time of birth via mother-to-child transmission - Horizontal transmission in early childhood accounts for a large number of infections - Most children become chronic carriers and show no signs of infection for many years - Acute flares of chronic hepatitis B can occur in mid-to-late childhood and be mistaken for acute infection - Hepatitis B is now part of the routine vaccine schedule in Cambodia - All children with HIV should receive screening for chronic hepatitis B at the time of diagnosis - Adolescents ≥12 years of age with HBV-HIV coinfection should receive ART containing a tenofovir and 3TC or FTC backbone (see the National Guidelines on the use of Pediatric Antiretroviral Therapy) - Children with chronic HBV should be monitored carefully for toxicity when hepatotoxic drugs are administered
+- Frequently acquired at the time of birth via mother-to-child transmission - Horizontal transmission in early childhood accounts for a large number of infections - Most children become chronic carriers and show no signs of infection for many years - Acute flares of chronic hepatitis B can occur in mid-to-late childhood and be mistaken for acute infection - Hepatitis B is now part of the routine vaccine schedule in Cambodia - All children with HIV should receive screening for chronic hepatitis B at the time of diagnosis if available - Adolescents ≥12 years of age with HBV-HIV coinfection should receive ART containing a tenofovir and lamivudine or emtricitabine backbone (see the National Guidelines on the use of Pediatric Antiretroviral Therapy) - Children with chronic HBV should be monitored carefully for toxicity when hepatotoxic drugs are administered

-Hepatitis C virus (HCV):
+Hepatitis C virus (HCV)

-• Co-infection with HIV is common among IV drug abusers and men who have sex with men
+- Co-infection with HIV is common among IV drug abusers and men who have sex with men - Perinatal transmission of hepatitis C is ~10% among women who are co-infected with HIV - All HIV infected children should be screened for hepatitis C with hepatitis C antibody testing if available - New drugs such as sofosbuvir have not yet been approved for use in children. - Therefore, HCV treatment is not recommended for HIV co-infected children at this time.

-- Perinatal transmission of hepatitis C is ~10% among women who are co-infected with $\ensuremath{\text{HIV}}$ - All HIV infected children should be screened for hepatitis C with hepatitis C antibody testing - Treatment for hepatitis C is with interferon and ribavirin, but is not widely available - Children with chronic HCV should be monitored carefully for toxicity when hepatotoxic drugs are administered
+• Children with chronic HCV drugs are administered should be monitored l carefully for toxicity when hepatotoxic

-OTHER SYSTEMIC OPPORTUNISTIC INFECTIONS
+12. OTHER SYSTEMIC OPPORTUNISTIC INFECTIONS

-- Disseminated Mycobacterium avium complex occurs in children with severe immunosuppression and presents as non-specific fever, weight loss, anemia, and elevated liver enzymes - Disseminated MAC and tuberculosis are often indistinguishable - Penicillium marneffei is endemic in Southeast Asia and causes disseminated fungal infection in severely immunosuppressed hosts - Characteristic skin lesions may indicate disseminated penicilliosis - Histoplasmosis has been reported in Cambodia and causes disseminated infection with skin lesions similar to those of Penicillium - Itraconazole is the azole of choice for treatment of penicilliosis and histoplasmosis - CMV frequently causes retinitis in children with very low CD4 counts and may worsen rapidly when ART is initiated - Children with CMV retinitis should receive intraocular or systemic ganciclovir to preserve vision while being immune-reconstituted on ART
+- Disseminated Mycobacterium avium complex occurs in children with severe immunosuppression and presents as non-specific fever, weight loss, anemia, and elevated liver enzymes - Disseminated MAC and tuberculosis are often indistinguishable - Penicillium marneffei is endemic in Southeast Asia and causes disseminated fungal infection in severely immunosuppressed hosts - Characteristic skin lesions may indicate disseminated penicilliosis - Histoplasmosis has been reported in Cambodia and causes disseminated infection with skin lesions similar to those of Penicillium - Itraconazole is the azole of choice for treatment of penicilliosis and histoplasmosis - CMV frequently causes retinitis in children with very low CD4 counts and may worsen rapidly when ART is initiated - Children with CMV retinitis should receive intraocular or systemic ganciclovir to preserve vision while being immune-reconstituted on ART - Annex D summarises common opportunistic infections occurring in children and management of these conditions

-13.1 Disseminated Mycobacterium avium complex (MAC)
+Disseminated Mycobacterium avium complex (MAC)